 If you’re unfamiliar with the procedure, cast iron pans are coated using oils or other similar food ingredients to enhance the pan’s appearance.
 This makes it non-stick.
 At some point, you’ll need to season it after a certain amount of use to avoid damaging the surface.

 If you take treatment of the cast iron skillet, it can last for a lifetime.
 Incredibly, it’s going to cook better over time and with use.

 Pros of Cast Iron Skillet:

-- The cast iron cookware is the only one that retains the heat and cast iron.
+- The cast iron cookware is the only one that retains the heat.

-- Cast iron is completely free of chemical additives, which is why many consider it an alternative that is healthier than other cookware products.
+- Cast iron is completely free of chemical additives, which is why many consider it a healthier alternative to other cookware products.

-- Cast iron pans naturally enrich the iron content of your food, which is yet another health benefit of using one.
+- Cast iron pans naturally enrich the iron content of your food, which is yet another health benefit.

-- Although cast iron skillets might seem costly, they can last for a long time, which makes them an investment for a single time.
+- Although cast iron skillets might seem costly, they can last for a long time, which makes them an investment for a lifetime.

 Cons of Cast Iron Skillet:

 - Cast iron skillets will require seasoning.